buildbot/buildbot/master/docs/developer/results.rst

 Build Result Codes
 ==================

-.. py:module:: buildbot.status.results
+.. py:module:: buildbot.process.results

 Buildbot represents the status of a step, build, or buildset using a set of numeric constants.
-From Python, these constants are available in the module ``buildbot.status.results``, but the values also appear in the database and in external tools, so the values are fixed.
+From Python, these constants are available in the module ``buildbot.process.results``, but the values also appear in the database and in external tools, so the values are fixed.

 .. py:data:: SUCCESS